Chainmail was described as being a “net of armor” in the medieval tale Beowulf.

 Chainmail that protected the upper body and was worn as a long full body shirt was known as a Hauberk.
 Mail that protected the head and neck was known as a Coif.

 Chainmail could be used to cover separate parts of the body and there really were no limits to how it could be used.
 The common type of chainmail was constructed using the 4 to 1 linking system, more links were used to make the chainmail stronger.

-Mail armour attached to a helmet that protected the head and face.
-Term applies to mail covering the head like a coif or tippet.
+Mail armor attached to a helmet that protected the head and face.
+The term applies to mail covering the head like a coif or tippet.
 Aventails could be riveted inside bascinet helmets, later Aventails were removable.

-The Coif was similar in appearance to a balaclava helmet, it had an open front and there were slight variations in it’s design.
-A Coif could be attached to body armour or used as a seperate piece and was also described as a close fitting cap by historians.
+The Coif was similar in appearance to a balaclava helmet, it had an open front and there were slight variations in its design.
+A Coif could be attached to body armor or used as a separate piece and was also described as a close-fitting cap by historians.

 The Coif became a separate piece of armor around the 13th century.

 The Coif was longer in later designs and covered the shoulders as well, it could be worn with a metal plate underneath or with a helmet on top, there were several variants in how Coif was worn and the design during medieval times.
 Other names for the Coif were Coifa or Coifia.